Illinois Route 50: Route description

 IL 50 and IL 83 head north and enter Crestwood.
 In the northern part of this city, IL 83 splits off to the northwest at an intersection with Cal Sag Road, while IL 50 continues heading north and crosses the Little Calumet River into Alsip.
 Here, the highway shares an interchange with I-294 (Tri-State Tollway), then continues due north into Oak Lawn.
 In Oak Lawn, IL 50 meets US 12 and US 20 at 95th Street, then continues north and leaves the city.
 Around 79th street, It begins to parallel Illinois Route 171 and Illinois Route 43 to the west.
 It parallels Illinois 171 until its terminus at Illinois Route 72 and Illinois Route 43 for the duration of the route.
 Continuing north, the highway enters Chicago entirely and serves Chicago Midway International Airport, then meets I-55 (Stevenson Expressway) at a diamond interchange.

 North of the interchange with I-55, IL 50 crosses the Chicago Ship and Sanitary Canal, leaving Chicago and entering Cicero.
 The route re-enters Chicago a short distance later, meeting I-290 (Dwight D. Eisenhower Expressway) just north of the boundary.
 Heading north through the western portion of the city, the highway intersects IL 64 and IL 19 before crossing under I-90 (Kennedy Expressway) without access.
 Continuing north, IL 50 meets I-94 (Edens Expressway) at an interchange in which IL 50 has no access to I-94, and only traffic travelling eastbound on I-94 can access IL 50 southbound.
 The route then crosses the north branch of the Chicago River and intersects US 14 at Peterson Avenue.
 North of this intersection, the highway leaves Chicago and passes through Lincolnwood.
 It then continues north to its northern terminus at Lincoln Avenue (US 41) in Skokie.

 Transportation

 In Chicago and its near suburbs, Cicero Avenue is primarily served by three bus routes.
 54 Cicero runs from 24th Place near Cicero station to Montrose Avenue near Mayfair station.
 54A North Cicero/Skokie Blvd runs from Irving Park station to Skokie Courthouse.
-54B South Cicero runs from Cermak Road to Ford City Mall.
+54B South Cicero runs from 54th/Cermak station to Ford City Mall.